 Alcohol Rehab at Casa Capri Recovery

-Our customizable treatment plans are designed specifically for women ages 18-45 and our all-female staff delivers a structured, step-down continuum of care that will support you as you progress on your healing journey.
+Our customizable treatment plans are designed specifically for women and our all-female staff delivers a structured, step-down continuum of care that will support you as you progress on your healing journey.
 When you arrive at Casa Capri for alcohol rehab, you’ll begin your stay at our highest level of care in our safe, home-like medically supervised alcohol detox center.
 Since withdrawals from alcohol can be fatal, detoxification should never be attempted alone.

 Once you’ve detoxified your body, you’ll begin your personalized addiction treatment plan.
 With over 28 innovative and traditional treatment modalities, you’re sure to find the perfect combination of healing tools and experiences.
 After completion of your inpatient alcohol rehab stay, we’ll continue to support your recovery path with our post treatment options, career and academic coaching, nutrition classes and wellness program.
 Our mission is long-term, happy sobriety for every single woman who walks through our door.
 You need not waste another day of your precious life on addiction.
 Pick up the phone today and find out how Casa Capri can help you create a life in sobriety that you absolutely love.
 Please, call us now at 1-844-252-5221.

 A lot of people think that quitting alcohol is just a question of willpower.
 In reality, alcohol addiction is a severe condition that changes the brain’s pathways, altering the balance between neurotransmitters.
 The more a person is exposed to alcohol, the more their brain adapts to the chemical changes and begins to act normally in the presence of the substance.